-Benchmark 11 - Installation of Third Party Applications
+Benchmark 10 - Installation of Third Party Applications (seconds)

-The following chart compares the average time taken to install a third party application for each Antivirus product tested.
+The following chart compares the average time taken to install 3 different third party applications for each Antivirus Security product tested.
 Products with lower times are considered better performing products in this category.